 We buy a lot of shoes—enough to fill more than a few closets.
 It’s estimated that 20 billion pairs of shoes are produced annually, and unfortunately, roughly 300 million pairs are thrown away each year, too.

-Like clothing waste, shoe waste occurs entirely too much and is 100% avoidable.
-The shoe manufacturing process is chemical-intensive process.
+Like clothing waste, shoe waste occurs entirely too much and is 100 percent avoidable.
+The shoe manufacturing process is a chemical-intensive process.
 Ethylene Vinyl Acetate, a material commonly found in the midsole of running shoes, can last for as long as 1,000 years in a landfill.
 When considering the sheer volume of shoe waste, it’s environmentally irresponsible to toss shoes in a landfill where they’ll impact the planet for centuries.

 Shoes, like clothing, need not be thrown away regardless of what condition they are in.
 Many shoe consumers, especially competitive runners, have no use for shoes once the sole begins to wear down, but just because a shoe is no longer fit for marathon running doesn’t mean it can’t be worn for regular, everyday use.
-Shoe reuse programs exist in most areas, like Re-Use Your Shoes, a shoe drop-box program in Pennsylvania, or of course, USAgain collection programs across the U.S.
+Shoe reuse programs exist in most areas, like Re-Use Your Shoes, a shoe drop box program in Pennsylvania, or of course, USAgain collection programs across the U.S.

 Even the so-called “worst of the worst,” the shoes that are worn so badly that they no longer resemble shoes, can have a second life.
 Nike’s Reuse-A-Shoe initiative is a solution to responsibly disposing of such shoes.
 Nike uses large-scale shoe drives and localized drop-offs to collect shoes and send them to facilities in Tennessee and Belgium, where, as Nike says, they are put “back into the game.”
-These facilities specialize in recycling old shoes into surfacing material for playgrounds indoor tracks.
+These facilities specialize in recycling old shoes into surfacing material for playground indoor tracks.
 Yes, it’s entirely possible that your old track shoes will be reincarnated in the form of an actual track.